Zadigo/full_stack_template/README.md

-# full_stack_template
+# Full stack template

-A full stack website with Vue and Django
+A full stack website created with Vue and Django as a base template for a website project